RPA-US/screenrpa/README.md

 **`python -m celery -A rim worker --concurrency 1`**

-Starts the celery worker for the rim application, with 1 being the number of celery tasks that can be executed simultaneously, putting the rest in a queue.
-Celery is used to manage tasks asyncronously in django.
+Starts the celery worker for the rim application, with 1 being the number of celery tasks that can be executed simultaneously.

+Celery, on pair with redis, is used on this project to isolate the execution of time and resource intensive tasks in different virtual threads, give the ability to set up a queue for them and limit the amount of simultaneous resource intensive processes executed.

 ## Learn More

 You can learn more about the deploy of the aplication backend in the [Django documentation](https://docs.djangoproject.com/en/4.0/).

+You can learn more about distributed tasks queues in the [Celery documentation](https://docs.celeryq.dev/en/stable/)